JA Douglas McCurdy Sydney Airport - Your Cape Breton Island Gateway!

 Cape Breton Regional Municipality

-Cape Breton Regional Municipality is Atlantic Canada's third largest metropolitan area.
+Cape Breton Regional Municipality is one of Atlantic Canada's largest metropolitan areas.
 City Hall is located on the harbourfront in downtown Sydney.

-Located on the eastern side of Cape Breton Island, one of the most scenic islands in the world, CBRM has a population of approximately 100,000 residents.
+Located on the eastern side of Cape Breton Island, recognized as one of the most scenic islands in the world, CBRM has a population of just under 100,000 residents.
 Cape Breton's unofficial welcome is "Céad Míle Fáilte"...
 Gaelic for "100,000 welcomes"